KwatMDPhD/Note/use_macos.md

 Temporary files ➡ `~/Downloads`

-Files ➡ `iCloud Drive` (which has Apple, shared, and a personal directories)
+Files ➡ `iCloud Drive` (which has default directories, shared directories, and a personal directory)

 ```
 iCloud Drive/